You are currently viewing SEC officially approves Spot Bitcoin ETF

 Within a day after a fake statement on the SEC’s official Twitter account caused chaos in the markets, the U.S. Securities and Exchange Commission formally authorised the first regulated spot Bitcoin, BTC, $46,129, and $45,929 exchange-traded funds (ETFs) in the country.

 The securities regulator granted the 19b-4 applications on January 10th, which were submitted by ARK 21Shares, Invesco Galaxy, VanEck, WisdomTree, Fidelity, Valkyrie, BlackRock, Grayscale, Bitwise, Hashdex, and Franklin Templeton.
 These approvals allowed for the listing and trading of a spot Bitcoin ETF on the aforementioned exchanges.
-For several minutes, the file could be downloaded via the SEC website; however, after seeing an “Error 404” warning, it became active via another connection.
+The file was downloadable via the SEC website briefly, after an “Error 404” warning, it became accessible through another link.

 With no need to purchase Bitcoin or concern about self-custody, investors will now have direct access to the price of the cryptocurrency through the first regulated exchange-traded product in the United States, thanks to this historic approval.
 Investors will purchase shares in exchange-traded funds (ETFs) with Bitcoin as the underlying asset.